danilotsr/codepath-twitter/README.md

 - [x] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
 - [x] User can retweet, favorite, and reply to the tweet directly from the timeline feed.

+- [x] Hamburger menu
+  - [x] Dragging anywhere in the view should reveal the menu.
+  - [x] The menu should include links to your profile, the home timeline, and the mentions view.
+- [x] Profile page
+  - [x] Contains the user header view
+  - [x] Contains a section with the users basic stats: # tweets, # following, # followers
+- [x] Home Timeline
+  - [] Tapping on a user image should bring up that user's profile page

 #### Optional

 - [x] When composing, you should have a countdown in the upper right for the tweet limit.